SALEH846/Notes/HTTP/HTTP-cookies.md

 ### Define where cookies are sent
 - `Domain` and `Path` attributes are used for this purpose
 - The Domain attribute specifies which hosts can receive a cookie.
-If the server does not specify a Domain, the browser defaults the domain to the same host that set the cookie, excluding subdomains.
-If Domain is specified, then subdomains are always included.
+If the server does not specify a `Domain`, the browser defaults the domain to the same host that set the cookie, excluding subdomains.
+If `Domain` is specified, then subdomains are always included.
-	- For example, if you set Domain=mozilla.org, cookies are available on subdomains like developer.mozilla.org.
+	- For example, if you set `Domain=mozilla.org`, cookies are available on subdomains like`developer.mozilla.org`.
 - The Path attribute indicates a URL path that must exist in the requested URL in order to send the Cookie header.
-	- For example, if you set Path=/docs, these request paths match:
+	- For example, if you set `Path=/docs`, these request paths match:
-		/docs
+		- `/docs`
-		/docs/
+		- `/docs/`
-		/docs/Web/
+		- `/docs/Web/`
-		/docs/Web/HTTP
+		- `/docs/Web/HTTP`
 	- But these request paths don't:
-		/
+		- `/`
-		/docsets
+		- `/docsets`
-		/fr/docs
+		- `/fr/docs`

 ### `SameSite` attribute
 - It has three options: Strict, Lax and None